johnlepikhin/markdown-ppp/README.md

 ## 🔄 AST Transformation

 The `ast_transform` module provides a comprehensive toolkit for modifying, querying, and transforming parsed Markdown documents.
+It supports both 1-to-1 transformations (traditional) and 1-to-many expandable transformations for advanced use cases like content splitting, duplication, or expansion.
+Generic AST support allows preserving user-defined metadata during transformations.
 This feature is disabled by default and must be enabled via the `ast-transform` feature.

 ### Quick Start